-Good contractors will tell you that there is no substitute for the best contractor table saw.
+Good contractors will tell you there is no substitute for the best contractor table saw.
 Saving money by buying an inferior product will bite you in the long run.
 Table saws are standard and a workshop favorite for woodworkers.
 Contractor table saws are easily the best bet for serious DIYers or contractors who like using table saws on the job.

 Contractor saws are better designed for smaller jobs.
-If you try ripping denser woods with it, you may be disappointed.
+If you try ripping denser wood with it, you may be disappointed.
 This is because of the power this saw pulls.
 The contractor saw is portable, making it a great space saver.
 The reduced power on a contractor saw is not all bad.
 It makes for less kickback, which can be very dangerous.
 For the longest time, contractor saws were the go-to for professionals.

 |Image||Name & Key Features||Link|